j-sneh/SentenceGeneration/README.md

 <h2> Algorithms </h2>
-We explored various methods of generating phrases/sentences of a given path length using differening techniques.
+We explored various methods of generating phrases/sentences of a given path length using differing techniques.
 The traversals we used can be summarized below: <br> <br>

 <li>  <b>HighestWeightSentence:</b>